OdeliaTamar/Pizza_store_web_app-react-spring/README.md

     - Make sure the backend is running on `http://localhost:8080`.

 2. **Frontend Setup**:
-    - Navigate to the `client` directory:
+    - Navigate to the `frontend` directory:
       ```bash
-      cd client
+      cd frontend
       ```
     - Install the dependencies:
       ```bash